DegreeCalc

 Student Loan Interest Deduction and Tax Benefits

 Borrowers who pay interest on qualified student loans may be able to deduct up to $2,500 of that interest on their federal income tax return, even if they do not itemize deductions.
-To qualify, your modified adjusted gross income (MAGI) must be below $90,000 for single filers or $185,000 for married filing jointly (2024 limits).
-The deduction phases out gradually as income approaches these thresholds.
+For 2025 tax returns, IRS Publication 970 says the deduction phases out between $85,000 and $100,000 of MAGI for single, head of household, or qualifying surviving spouse filers, and between $170,000 and $200,000 for married filing jointly.

 This deduction applies to interest paid on both federal and private student loans used to pay for qualified education expenses, including tuition, fees, room and board, books, and supplies.
 Your loan servicer will send you a Form 1098-E each January showing the total interest you paid during the previous tax year.
 At a 22% marginal tax rate, the maximum $2,500 deduction saves you $550 in taxes.